-Specify a VDisk in which its capacity is greater than zero bytes and issue the command again.
+Specify a VDisk in which its capacity is greater than zero bytes and reissue the command.

 CMMVC5844E The virtual disk (VDisk)-to-host mapping was not created because the SCSI logical unit number (LUN) ID is not valid.

 The virtual disk (VDisk)-to-host mapping was not created because the SCSI logical unit number (LUN) ID is not valid.